Literature: Farmer in the Sky

 - Author Catchphrase: Characters say "So?", with context making it clear it's meant in the sense of "Is that so?"

-- Chaste Hero: Bill doesn't understand why Gretchen would get upset when she comes over to help him work and he immediately mentions they should also ask her sister to help.
-"Women are funny".
+- Chaste Hero: Bill doesn't understand why Gretchen would get upset when she comes over to help him with setting up the interior of his home and he suggests having Sergei's sister also help because there is a lot of work to do.
+His only thought is "Women are funny".
 When he is injured and she visits him in the hospital, "...[she] could hardly talk, which isn't like her."

 - Determined Homesteader: The Lermer family are Determined Homesteaders In SPACE.